PCD (album): Live performances

-On April 11, 2005, the Pussycat Dolls opened a lounge named after them at Caesar's Palace in Las Vegas; their performance was viewed by number of celebrity guests, including Busta Rhymes, who jumped on stage to perform with them.
+On April 11, 2005, the Pussycat Dolls opened a lounge named after them at Caesars Palace in Las Vegas; their performance was viewed by number of celebrity guests, including Busta Rhymes, who jumped on stage to perform with them.
 Following the release of "Don't Cha", it was reported they would appear at various radio shows across the United States, including Miami, Florida, Phoenix, Arizona and at the annual KIIS-FM's Wango Tango music festival.
 While closing their set with "Don't Cha", MTV's Brandee J. Tecson commented, "like a lot of the day's performers, the Dolls were newcomers to the Wango stage, but ended the night like veterans."
 On August 14, 2005, the group performed "Don't Cha" at the 2005 Teen Choice Awards.
 On November 4, 2005, the group appeared at the 2005 MTV Europe Music Awards which were held at Lisbon, Portugal.
 Borat (portrayed by Sacha Baron Cohen) introduced them as "international prostitutes" and performed "Don't Cha" with a house remix at the end.
 Couple of days later, the group travelled to Sydney, Australia for a three-day promotional trip that began with meeting four Australian Idol finalists.
 This was followed with radio, television and print interviews and an appearance at a party organized by teen magazine, Dolly.
 On December 7, 2005, the Pussycat Dolls performed at the annual KIIS-FM Jingle Ball at the Shrine Auditorium in Los Angeles, California with some members wearing "festive candy-cane-striped belly shirts and red-and-green capri pants".
 They performed fours songs including "Don't Cha", "Stickwitu" and "Wait a Minute".
 Twelve days later, the group performed "Stickwitu" at the 2005 Radio Music Awards.

 On January 27, 2006, the Pussycat Dolls performed "Don't Cha" and "Sway" during the results show of Dancing with the Stars.
 On May 18, 2006, they appeared on The Tonight Show with Jay Leno to perform "Buttons".
 The following month the group performed three songs on Good Morning America as part of its Summer Concert Series.
 "Buttons" was then performed on an episode of So You Think You Can Dance on July 13, 2006, and at the annual charity fundraiser event Fashion Rocks with rapper Jibbs on September 8, 2006.
 Couple weeks later they travelled to Germany and performed "Sway" on Wetten, dass..?.
 On November 21, 2006, they performed "Buttons" at the 2006 American Music Awards.
 On July 7, 2007, the Pussycat Dolls together with other artists performed at Live Earth, which was held to raise awareness of global warming.
 They performed "Buttons", "Stickwitu", and "Don't Cha".